July 1 2014-June 30, 2017

 Library Services and Technology Act grants, Reed Act grants and

-All District Library locations are now wireless access sites with T-1+ broadband connections for all District computers.
+All District Library locations are now wireless access sites with Fiber at six locations and T-1+ broadband connections at two locations for all District computers.
 Accounts are not required to access the District wireless service and most of the library branches are now 24/7 wireless service providers.
-All public and staff computers have access to Google Earth, Mel Databases, spreadsheet software, word processing, GIMP2 and many other open access software programs.
-The District will be exploring fiber connectivity for all branch library locations as it becomes available and affordable.
+All public and staff computers have installed mapping, office suite, imaging and other application and utility software.
+The District is exploring fiber connectivity for the remaining two branch library locations as it becomes available and affordable.

 A disaster recovery program has been implemented including offsite storage of back-ups.
 All servers are protected against unapproved access using firewalls, non-standard ports, user names and passwords.
 Each library branch now uses a network box that covers their security, web caching and filtering.
 VPN (Virtual Private Network) is regularly used for secure remote access.
-Iomega Automatic Back-up Pro is currently the software used to accomplish back-ups.
-Windows 7 Pro has its own back-up utility and the District will be upgrading back-up hardware for expanded storage, improved security between library sites and faster/more efficient back-ups.
+Software on staff computers back up site data locally, and local back-ups are securely backed up to Headquarters.
+A new generation of network boxes planned for 2014, will allow staff to more easily collaborate on projects and documentation [in-house cloud-based storage and email].

-The District will be taking measures to allow for more centralized management tools to handle the growing number of computers, and to permanently link each branch with Headquarters.
+The District will be taking measures to allow for more centralized management tools to handle the growing number of computers, and to securely link each branch with Headquarters.

 At least four times per year, Branch library staff will receive instruction on the use of the District technology, either while attending librarian meetings or on a one-to-one basis.
 Branch library staff will be informed when there are other opportunities for continuing education.
 The District will investigate those opportunities provided by the White Pine Library Cooperative, the Valley Library Consortium, Michigan Library Association, Midwest Collaborative for Library Services, and other resources.
 At least one training opportunity per year will be offered on the use of the Michigan Mel resources.
-Alpena Community College Huron Shores Campus, the Iosco Regional Educational Services Agency, Iosco County MSU Extension office, and White Pine Library Cooperative will be contacted to determine if there are opportunities to use their mobile computer labs/classroom space for staff and/or public training.
+Alpena Community College Huron Shores Campus, the Iosco Regional Educational Services Agency, and Michigan Works will be contacted to determine if there are opportunities to use their computer labs/classroom space for staff and/or public training.